silentorb/marloth-story/books/fairytale/part6.md

 * * *

-The forces of darkness continued to search for the princess, but they could not find her.
+The forces of darkness continued to search for Adelle, but they could not find her.
 The leaders of the forces began to speculate that she may have slipped from the Globe and out into the City.
 They began expanding the radius of their hunting to include the immediate